wso2/docs-is/en/docs/quick-starts/basic-auth-request-path-sample.md

                `                               https://localhost:9443/oauth2/authorize?sectoken=                              <sec_token>              `

 !!! info
-    The sectoken in the Authorize Endpoint will be the `username:password` in Base64 encoded format.
+    The sectoken in the authorization endpoint will be the `username:password` in Base64 encoded format.
 You can use a [Base64 encoder](https://www.base64encode.org/) to encode this.
 For
     instance, the username and password admin:admin, is "sectoken=YWRtaW46YWRtaW4=".